rschubkegel/hcc/src/pages/2024/fall/computer-science/syllabus.md

 - Attention
 - Involvement

-Similarly, I will do my best to be respectful, engaged, and encouraging.
+Similarly, I will do my best to be respectful, attentive, and encouraging.